udacity/pdsnd_github/README.md

-#It is updated for refactoring branch
+#It is updated for refactoring branch.Project will be completed.
 #It is updated for documentation branch
 ### Date created
 This project was created on 11.01.2021.